Culture

 It was the twilight of the Age of Aquarius.

-Passionately held 1960s beliefs like Peace, Freedom, Equality, People Power, Expanded Consciousness, Eastern Religion and Free Love… all went out the window.
+Passionately held 1960s beliefs like Peace, Freedom, Equality, Communal Living, People Power, Expanded Consciousness, Eastern Religion and Free Love… all went out the window.
 To be replaced with what?
+Compulsory diversity?
 Excuses?…

 Topic Images